RamiHsasna/landing-page/README.md

 # Landing Page Project

-This is a landing page project for [Your Project Name].
+This is a landing page project for [The Odin Projecet].
 It aims to provide a visually appealing and informative landing page for visitors.

 ## Table of Contents